WebOrigami/docs/content/language/caching.md

 ---
 title: Caching
+subtitle: Integrated saving of results for faster site development
 ---

-_This page documents experimental behavior caching behavior in an Origami test release.
-This material is not yet relevant for regular Origami releases._
+This page documents experimental behavior caching behavior in an Origami beta release.
+This material is not yet relevant for regular Origami releases.

 _There is currently no way to turn off this caching; such a feature would only be added if it proves to be necessary.
 If you have concrete cases where caching is inappropriate, and you need to compute a value each time it's requested, please describe your scenario in the Origami chat._